pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader.md

 my $font = PDF::Font::Loader.load-font: :$file;
 ```

 The `:all` option returns a sequence of all fonts, ordered by best to worst matching.
-This method may be useful, if you wish to apply your own selection critera.
+This method may be useful, if you wish to apply your own selection criteria.

 The `:best($n)` is similar to `:all`, but returns at most the `$n` best matching fonts.

 Any additional options are treated as a [FontConfig](https://pdf-raku.github.io/FontConfig-raku/FontConfig) pattern attributes.
-For example `:spacing<mono>` will select monospace fonts.
+For example `:spacing<mono>` will select mono-space fonts.

 ```raku
 use PDF::Font::Loader;